AESSEAL needed help protecting their operations from power disruptions while driving forward net zero strategies.

 Combining battery energy storage with locally generated energy is particularly viable for high energy users that want to reduce their reliance on the electricity grid, minimise their carbon footprint, and protect critical equipment from being affected by power disruptions.

-If you’re looking to maximise the effectiveness on-site generation, contact us to explore your options
+If you’re looking to maximise the effectiveness on-site power generation, contact us to explore your options

 Related case studies